retail-ai-inc/bean/docs/README.md

 ---
 **helpers.EncodeJWT(claims jwt.Claims, secret string)**
-- This function will Encode JWT `claims` using a secret string and return a signed token as string.
+> `EncodeJWT` function will Encode JWT `claims` using a secret string and return a signed token as string.

 example:
 ```